Priyankanaskar/Datafun-07-applied/README.md

-# 44608 - project 7 Predictive Analytics
+# project 7 Predictive Analytics

 # Datafun-07-applied

 **overview**

 *Project Purpose*
-To implement the guided projects in 10.16 and 15.4 of textbook: Intro to Python for Computer Science and Data Science: Learning to Program with AI, Big Data and the Cloud.
+To implement the guided projects in 10.16 and 15.4 of textbook:
+**Intro to Python for Computer Science and Data Science:** Learning to Program with AI, Big Data and the Cloud.

 Our Project 7 is a guided project on machine learning.
 At a high-level, supervised learning has been employed also simple linear regression, to train a model and use the resulting model (a "best-fit" straight line) to make predictions. .

 # Objective